A question many future husky owners have is whether or not huskies are hard to train.

 After having helped thousands of husky owners train their husky, I’ve learned their main struggles and obstacles.
 So here’s everything you’ll want to know below.

-The decision to own and raise a husky shouldn’t be taken lightly, so it’s best to assume they’ll be challenging to train and raise.
+Still, the decision to own and raise a husky shouldn’t be taken lightly, so it’s best to assume they’ll be challenging to train and raise.

 This way, owners should have a good mindset when getting a husky.
 Knowing that it can be super tough in the beginning, I think, is very important.